 TG: I wanted to ask you about your philosophy about using any kind of a decision matrix in conclusions for blind tasting.
 What do you teach students to do?

-GK: In teaching students I always try to make sure they know that people can get to a conclusion in various different ways.
+GK: In teaching students, I always try to make sure they know that people can get to a conclusion in various different ways.
 I can talk about the way I find most effective but I want them to understand that it may not necessarily work for everybody.
-When I was studying for the MS exam I made an important change in my tasting.
+When I was studying for the MS exam, I made an important change in my tasting.
 I used to taste on a very instinctive level trying to figure out what the wine was and even trying to guess what the wine was.
 Then I changed to trying to figure out what I could identify in the wine that was objective.

 Now when tasting I try to figure out what objective factors are in the wine that I’ve trained myself to identify very accurately.
-For example, if a wine has botrytis or aromatic terpenes or pyrazines; or if the wine has the signature of new oak or shows signs of oxidation or if the fruit shows raisination--any characteristic like that where I can recognize something and say objectively, “this is in the wine.”
+For example, if a wine has botrytis or aromatic terpenes or pyrazines.
+Or if the wine has the signature of new oak or shows signs of oxidation or if the fruit shows raisination--any characteristic like that where I can recognize something and say objectively, “this is in the wine.”
 I try to identify as many of these things as possible.
 But I make sure I’m really good at it so I don’t confuse stem inclusion with pyrazines or confuse the esters of a young wine with terpenes.
-I find that by taking about 20 objective factors I can narrow the wine down to only one potential thing most of the time.
+I find that by taking about 20 objective factors, I can narrow the wine down to only one potential thing most of the time.
 I would also throw phenolic bitterness in there as well.

 The traditional things like the acid, alcohol, and tannin levels are also important.
 But I find those to be a bit vaguer depending on the exact wine.
 It’s not that I don’t use them; a wine having high tannins or high acid is really important.
 But a lot of wines are medium-plus this or that.
 So I try to focus on the objective stuff first and then if something is an outlier structurally, like it’s obviously low or obviously high, then that would factor pretty highly into my decision.
-But if it’s not obvious in one direction or the other I’m more focused on whatever objective things in the wine I can identify.
+If it’s not obvious in one direction or the other I’m more focused on whatever objective things in the wine I can identify.

 TG: Do recommend that students actually practice their own memories of these objective factors that you’re talking about?

 GK: Absolutely but this is a completely ineffective strategy if you don’t recognize these factors.
 When somebody describes new oak and it’s not there or they describe pyrazines and they’re not there it’s totally ineffective.
 On the other hand, personally I’m really good at knowing when there’s any level of botrytis in a wine.
-In my thinking I would then ask myself where botrytis would classically crop up and where wouldn’t.
+In my thinking, I would then ask myself where botrytis would classically crop up and where wouldn’t.
 For example, you should never confuse an Austrian Smaragd Riesling with an Australian Riesling because the Smaragd Riesling is almost certainly going to have some level of botrytis while the Australian Riesling is almost certainly not going to have any trace of botrytis.
-So I try to make sure I’m really good at identifying those objective factors and make my conclusion matches them.
+I try to make sure I’m really good at identifying those objective factors and make my conclusion matches them.

-TG: You mentioned about 20 of these objective factors; do you have a list of them on the Guild site?
-Where can students find them?
+TG: You mentioned about 20 of these objective factors; do you have a list of them on the Guild site where can students find them?

 GK: A good source is a presentation I did at TEXSOM two years ago (link below).